+There are tons of companies that are making red dot sights (RDS, for short) for pistol applications.
 With that advent, a bunch of RDS’s have hit the market, and it’s tough to figure out which one.
 Ranging from a hundred to nearly a thousand dollars—making the call can be tough.

 Let’s talk a bit about the specs first.

 Not that I would recommend it, but it’s securely well enough to rack the slide with it.
 The lens, as noted, is fully coated, with no glare or hazing noticed.
 They also include a rubber cover, pictured, to protect the optic when it’s no mounted, or you can slide it over like I do when I store it in a case.

 It’s a very good tool for a competitive shooter, but I think LEO would be remiss not to look into putting a RDS on their service weapon.
 It allows you to come from holstered to on target faster.
-The only caveat – is some active retention holsters won’t allow for this type of optic to be mounted, but plenty of manufacturers like our buddies at QVO Tactical would be able to make you something custom.
+The only caveat: some active retention holsters won’t allow for this type of optic to be mounted, but plenty of manufacturers like our buddies at QVO Tactical would be able to make you something custom.

 I’m sure for your shotgun or 45 degree mounted on an AR for shorter range engagements.
 It’s built solid, backed by a stellar warranty, easily adjustable, and their customer service is second to none.
 The adjustments are easy and they include a tool, as well as other accessories to make everything simple.

 I look forward to sending more lead downrange with this RDS on it, and checking back in with all of you to let you know how I feel after a couple hundred rounds.

 Easy to use, easily mounted, and quick to zero.
 It’s build solid with a bright dot, plenty of features, top load battery, and an easy to read manual.
 Back that up with a VIP warranty, and what’s not to like?

-Cons, what we don’t like: I like everything about this sight for my application.
+None.
+I like everything about this sight for my application.
 If I were to mount this on a rifle though, I think the field of view would be too small.